alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 You should have provided a phone number when you registered for the DSG.
 If you did not provide your number, your account may not have been set up - please let your facilitator know and they will set you up with an account.

+If you've already logged in to this account for the WebApp, you won't have to do it again - carry on to section 3.

 ### 2.1 Username

 Your **username** will be in the format `firstname.lastname`